 Distribution - The individual resource will have the unit leader initial the appropriate box(es) in item 5 prior to release from the incident.
-After completion, the form is returned to the Demobilization UnitLeader or the Planning Section.
+After completion, the form is returned to the Demobilization Unit Leader or the Planning Section.

 Item Title Instructions Incident Name Enter the name assigned to the incident Operational Period Enter the time interval for which the form applies.
 Record the start and end date and time (24 hour clock) Strike Team / Unit / Personnel Released Enter name of Strike Team, Unit or personnel being released Release Date / Time Enter date (month, day, year) and time (24-hour clock) of anticipated release Strike Team / Unit / Personnel Demobilization Unit Leader will enter an 'X' in the box to the left of those units requiring check-out.
-Identified Unit Leaders are to initial to the right to indicate release Note Blank boxes are provided for any additional unit requirements as needed, (e.g. Safety Officer, Agency Rep., etc.) Remarks Enter any additional information pertaining to demobilization or release (e.g. transportation needed, destination, etc.) Prepared by Enter name and title of the person completing the log.
-Provide log to immediate supervisor, at the end of each operational period Date / Time Enter the date (month, day, year) and time (24 hour clock) the form was prepared page // 304
+Identified Unit Leaders are to initial to the right to indicate release Note Blank boxes are provided for any additional unit requirements as needed, (e.g., Safety Officer, Agency Rep., etc.) Remarks Enter any additional information pertaining to demobilization or release (e.g., transportation needed, destination, etc.) Prepared by Enter name and title of the person completing the log.
+Provide log to immediate supervisor, at the end of each operational period Date / Time Enter the date (month, day, year) and time (24 hour clock) the form was prepared

-Table 99 - Demob Check Out ICS 221-OS Instructions
+Table 98 - Demob Check Out ICS 221-OS Instructions

-Claims Log ICS 227 Incident Name Operational Period (Date / Time) From То Time Claim Property Owner Location on Incident Claims Form Initiated g. ps. vised Property Owner Contacted Investigation Started Claims Form Completed Status Prepared by (Compensation / Claims Unit Leader) Approved by (Finance / Admin Section Chief) Date / Time Date / Time
+Claims Claims Log ICS 227 Incide nt Name Opera tional Peri od (Dat e / Ti ime) From To Time Claim Property Owner Location on Incident Claims Form Initiated g. ps. vised Property Owner Contacted Investiga Started tion Claims Form Completed Status Prepared by (Compensation / Claims Unit Leader) ance / A dmin Section Chief) Date / Time Date e / Time